 - By replicating mHealth services that ensure integration into national health systems

 The mHealth programme convenes key mHealth stakeholders using working groups, workshops and events.
 We provide resources, in the form of published research reports, and we develop tools that help identify opportunities and catalyse mHealth partnerships.

 The initial focus is on Africa where mobile can play a big role in helping to fast track the Millennium Development Goals 4, 5 and 6.
-In June 2012, the GSMA’s Pan-African mHealth Initiative was launched with the aim of creating a sustainable public-private partnership to deliver a reference implementation for scaled mHealth services.

 Contact us to learn more about the Mobile for Development mHealth programme and how your organisation can get involved.